jeffpar/pcjs.v1/disks/pc/README.md

 IBM PC Disk Library
 ---

-These disks are available to any [IBM PC Machine](/devices/pc/machine/) that uses the PCjs [Disk Library](/disks/pc/library.xml), which references all the [Disk Manifests](#disk-manifests) in the PCjs Project.
+This [Disk Library](/disks/pc/library.xml) collects all the [Disk Manifests](#disk-manifests) in the [PCjs Project](/docs/about/pcjs/).
+These disks are available to any [IBM PC Machine](/devices/pc/machine/) in the project that uses the library.
+However, most machines use the *[compiled](/disks/pc/compiled/library.xml)* form of the library in order to reduce machine load time.

-The list below is *not* a complete list of everything in the [Disk Library](/disks/pc/library.xml), just highlights.
+The list below is *not* a complete list of everything in the library, just highlights.
 For some of the disks, we have provided more information about the software, and in some cases, machines that automatically run the software.
-Ideally, everything in the [Disk Library](/disks/pc/library.xml) would also be listed below, and linked to a page that describes the software in more detail, along with a live demonstration of the software.
-But there's just too much to do.
+Ideally, everything in the library would also be listed below, and linked to a page that describes the software in more detail, along with a live demonstration of the software, but that is not yet a reality.

-For more demos, see the [IBM PC Application Archive](/apps/pc/).
-There again, the Application Archive merely provides some highlights from the Disk Library.
+For application demos, see the [IBM PC Application Archive](/apps/pc/), which focuses excusively on applications.
+The [Disk Library](/disks/pc/library.xml) is a superset, including operating systems, application software, diagnostics, and more.

 ### PC-DOS (IBM)